cube2222/cuttlefish/README.md

 Additionally, conversation templates are on the roadmap and will let you have multiple "personalities" (sets of default conversation settings) to chat with.

+### Models
+Cuttlefish support both GPT-3.5-Turbo and GPT-4.
+GPT-3.5 often goes off the rails and requires you to retry your prompts, but it tends to get there eventually.
+GPT-4 is much more stable and consistent, but is waaaaay more expensive, so take care when using it - it's also quite slow.

 ## Roadmap
 - Conversation Templates - have more than just a single set of default conversation settings for newly created chats
 - Custom rendering for tool inputs and outputs